secrux/laravel-bootstrap-template/README.md

 ```

 ### Questions
-If you have any question feel free to contact secrux[at]protonmail.com.
+If you have any questions feel free to contact secrux[at]protonmail.com.